2022-23 Undergraduate Catalog

 Stephen R. Briggs, President

 Berry College is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award baccalaureate, masters, and education-specialist degrees.
 Questions about the accreditation of Berry College may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, GA 30033-4097, by calling (404) 679-4500, or by using information available on SACSCOC’s website (www.sacscoc.org).
-Berry’s music program is accredited by the National Association of Schools of Music (NASM).
-Berry’s programs in business are accredited by the Association to Advance Collegiate Schools of Business (AACSB).
+Berry’s music program is accredited by the National Association of Schools of Music (NASM), Berry’s Nursing program is accredited by the Commission on Collegiate Nursing Education (CCNE), and Berry’s programs in business are accredited by the Association to Advance Collegiate Schools of Business (AACSB).

 The college is a member of the American Association of Colleges for Teacher Education, American Council on Education, Association of American Colleges and Universities, and the Georgia Independent Colleges Association.

 For information on graduate-program accreditation, see the introduction to the Berry College Graduate Catalog.